 Region, Nation and Beyond.
 An Interdisciplinary and Transcultural Reconceptualization of Ukraine

 The project has been initiated and coordinated by University of St. Gallen (Switzerland).
-The overarching objective of the project is to challenge the dominance of the nation-state paradigm in analyses of Ukraine by illustrating the interrelationship between national and regional dynamics of change.
-The project will show how Ukraine can best be understood through its regions and how theregions must be considered in conjunction with the nation.
+The project will show how Ukraine can best be understood through its regions and how the regions must be considered in conjunction with the nation.
 Thus the project aims at a reconceptualization of Ukraine as a fluid construct where various discourses intersect, concur and eventually merge.
 It explicitly moves beyond the perspective of an entity irrevocably defined by traditional political borders and cultural, economic, historical or religious stereotypes.

 The present project involves historians, sociologists, anthropologists, economists, literary critics and linguists from Ukraine, Russia, Poland, Switzerland, Germany, Austria, Canada and the USA.
 The planning for this project, which included the two preparatory conferences (Kyiv/L’viv 2008; St.Gallen 2009), was financed by a grant from the Swiss State Secretariat for Education and Research.
 The project proposed here will result in a collaborative volume of essays and at least 10 scientific articles to be published ininternational journals.
 Additionally, the research for four dissertations is integrated into the project, three of them co-directed by a European and a Ukrainian advisor, one by a European and an American advisor.